-In the quiet outskirts of Milwaukee County, Rogers' Brown Deer campus provides children, adolescents, and adults with a 56-bed inpatient setting.
-Across the road, Rogers Brown Deer Outpatient Center offers comprehensive, evidence-based outpatient treatment for individuals who would benefit from partial hospitalization or intensive outpatient care.
-The Brown Deer outpatient clinic treats patients ages 9 to 18 with complex mood disorders, anxiety disorders, externalizing disorders, and substance use disorders.
-Located on a newly renovated site on one of the three main hospital's Brown Deer campus, the center can accommodate over 100 child/adolescent patients.
+In the quiet outskirts of Milwaukee County, Rogers' Brown Deer campus provides children, adolescents, and adults with a 56-bed inpatient setting and a separate 32-bed residential facility for adults and adolescents.
+Across the road, Rogers Brown Deer Outpatient Center offers partial hospitalization or intensive outpatient care for children, adolescents and adults with mood disorders, anxiety disorders, externalizing disorders, and substance use disorders.